Ireland’s budget will be based on a no-deal Brexit

 Mr Donohoe also ruled out cuts to income and personal taxes, adding that changes to the tax code will be “minimal”.

-Mr Donohoe also said that increases will be made to social welfare payments.
+Mr Donohoe also said that increases will be made to social welfare payments that will target the most vulnerable.

+He added: “We will have a social welfare package in the budget but it will be different in scale to previous years.

 “We will also have the provision in place to increase social welfare supports and funding due to a temporary increase in unemployment.